mighty-gerbils/gerbil-persist/persist.md

 hopefully without deleting by mistake any essential information that wasn’t properly backed up already.

-With Orthogonal Persistence, the persistence usually happens without user supervision, so instead users configure which processes run in which division of what persistence domain, and assign limits, alerts, shared or private soft or hard reserves, and emergency plans to each domain: every process is monitored so users or automated business agents can take proactive measures before they run out of bounds, and reactive measures after they do;
+With Orthogonal Persistence, persistence usually happens without user supervision, so instead users configure which processes run in which division of what persistence domain, and assign limits, alerts, shared or private soft or hard reserves, and emergency plans to each domain: every process and every domain is monitored, its resource usage accounted, so users or automated business agents can take proactive measures before they run out of bounds, and reactive measures after they do;
 processes are stopped when they run out of space, and can be resumed after space issues are solved;
-space is reserved so special debugging processes can run in the space of a stopped process, inspect and cleanup its data, garbage collect unneeded elements, and restart the process—or simply extract the useful data, restart a new process and shutter the one that ran out of space.
+space is reserved so special debugging processes can run inside the scope of a stopped process, inspect and cleanup its data, garbage collect unneeded elements, and resume the process—or simply extract the useful data, restart a new process and shutter the one that ran out of space.